Walter Susskind: Biography

 In 1960 he founded the National Youth Orchestra of Canada.
+In 1962 he gave the World premiere of the Four Epigrams for Symphony Orchestra by Rudi Martinus van Dijk with the CBC Symphony as part of the CBC's National School Broadcast series Finding Out about Music.
 While with the TSO he taught conducting at The Royal Conservatory of Music where among his pupils were Milton Barnes and Rudy Toth.
+As he was leaving his post at the TSO, he was featured in a CFTO television special, "Inside the Toronto Symphony", produced and directed by Peter Macfarlane.

 From 1968 to 1975 he was conductor of the St. Louis Symphony Orchestra with which he made more than 200 recordings.
 During his seven-year tenure with St. Louis, he taught across the Mississippi River at Southern Illinois University Edwardsville.
 He was also closely involved with the Mississippi River Festival, an annually recurring outdoors crossover concert series organised by the local university.

 Susskind served as artistic advisor of the Cincinnati Symphony Orchestra from 1978 until his death in 1980.

 On May 3, 1971, Susskind returned to the New York City Opera to conduct Leoš Janáček's Makropulos Case.

 Susskind died in Berkeley, California, at the age of 66.
 His personal archives document his career as a conductor, piano accompanist and avant-garde composer.
 The BBC Radio 3 program Music Matters broadcast 29 Jan.
 2022 an interview with Susskind's widow Janis, in the process of transferring these materials to the Exilarte Centre, University of Music and Performing Arts, Vienna.